Jarnen/Techtrends-Project/README.md

 ## Project Description
-This project is part of the Udacity's Suse Cloud Native Architecture Nanodegree sertificate course.
+This project is part of the Udacity's Suse Cloud Native Architecture Nanodegree certificate course.
 The starter files can be cloned from [here](https://github.com/udacity/nd064_course_1/tree/main/project)

 ## Project Objectives
 The objective of this project is to use best development practices and develop the status and health check endpoints for the TechTrends application.
+Below sub-sections described the implementations of these.

 ### Dockefile and Docker image
 Dockerfile and Docker image is used to package the application.